By Polina Bachlakova

 But sex workers increasingly need social media for income, community building and access to harm reduction.
 And although FOSTA/SESTA only applies to the United States, it impacts the whole world; after all, social media platforms cannot consistently enforce location-specific community guidelines.
 Moreover, many companies host their content in the United States.

 If you’re a sex worker, you might have experienced being shadowbanned yourself — or be worried about it happening.
 However, there are ways to try to prevent or work through it.
 At Bedside, we want to help our community safely and effectively navigate shadowbanning.
-While we guarantee that these techniques are foolproof, we can say that there are ways to fight back.
+While we can’t guarantee that these techniques are foolproof, we can say that there are ways to fight back.
 Read on to find out how.

 First things first: what is a shadowban?